 Energy spectra.-The energy spectra of cosmic rays is $N(E) \propto E^{-2.5}$ or so.
-But we found earlier in the class that first-order Fermi acceleration typically produces a power-law spectrum like this in many circumstances.
+It turns out that a process called first-order Fermi acceleration typically produces a power-law spectrum like this in many circumstances.
 So this isn't an argument one way or the other.

 Cosmic ray clocks.-Looking at radioactive isotopes, the local flux of cosmic rays must have originated $< 10^7$ yr ago.
 That's tough to reconcile with a distant extragalactic origin.
-Some part could have originated farther away, though: e.g., if 25% of cosmic rays originated locally in the last $10^6$ yr and the rest were from much farther away, the $^{10}$ Be content would agree with observation.
+Some part could have originated farther away, though: e.g., if 25% of cosmic rays originated locally in the last 10^6 yr and the rest were from much farther away, the 10 Be content would agree with observation.
 But other isotopes might not, and this seems an unnecessarily complicated model.